 2004: Our contact reports that copies of The Promise are being read throughout Pakistan and also in Afghanistan.
 The establishment of a Bible correspondence program is proposed.

 2006: The Bible correspondence program receives funding for two years.
-More than 1,300 students have been enrolled in the Bible correspondence program.
-A second mission visit is made. to help construct facilities on the third floor of our contact’s hospital, $10,000 of World Mission Building Fund monies are allotted to accommodate the offices, storage space for books, and a meeting hall for the Bible correspondence program.
-Permission is given to begin a free mobile clinic program using humanitarian aid funds to purchase a van.
-This free clinic program is to serve as a bridge to provide Christian materials to Pakistanis.
+More than 1,300 students enroll in the program.
+A second mission visit is made to help construct facilities on the third floor of our contact’s hospital. $10,000 from World Missions is allotted to accommodate the offices, storage space for books, and a meeting hall for the Bible correspondence program.
+Permission is given to begin a free mobile clinic program, using humanitarian aid funds to purchase a van.
+This free clinic program serves as a bridge to provide Christian materials to Pakistanis.

-2007: The last book of the 17 volumes presently available in the Bible Teaching Series of books used in the Bible correspondence program has been translated into Urdu.
+2007: The last book of the Bible Teaching Series used in the Bible correspondence program is translated into Urdu.
 A third mission visit is made.
 It is reported that 9,000 people have been enrolled in the Bible correspondence program since its inception in February 2006.
 A goal to enroll an additional 10,000 people is proposed.
-Eighteen booklets of Sunday school materials have been translated into Urdu.
+Eighteen booklets of Sunday school materials are translated into Urdu.

-2008: Funds ($250 per month) have been provided from a private source for two years to expand the Bible correspondence program to include three more full-time workers and one part-time worker.
-A Web site has been launched in Pakistan to promote the Bible correspondence program.
+2008: Funds are provided from a private source for two years to expand the Bible correspondence program to include three more full-time workers and one part-time worker.
+A website is launched in Pakistan to promote the Bible correspondence program.
 The site is in English but will also be provided, at a later date, in Urdu.
 There are six full-time and eight part-time workers involved with the Bible correspondence program.

-2010: This year marks the birth of the Confessional Evangelical Lutheran Church of Pakistan.
+2010: The Confessional Evangelical Lutheran Church of Pakistan is born.
 Thirty-four adults are confirmed after going through a 19-lesson Bible information course.
 Since 2006 the Bible correspondence and teaching school has distributed 118,191 pieces of literature and has enrolled 26,041 adults and children.
 A new correspondence curriculum for adult confirmation using 12 first-level Bible Teaching Series books is implemented.
 Work begins on an Urdu translation of Luther’s Catechism.
-The Sunday School ministry serves 1,341 children with 79 teachers.
+The Sunday school ministry serves 1,341 children with 79 teachers.
 Humanitarian aid is shared through free medical clinics and flood relief.

-The Confessional Evangelical Lutheran Church of Pakistan has grown to more than 150 members and 52 house churches.
+2016: The Confessional Evangelical Lutheran Church of Pakistan grows to more than 150 members and 52 house churches.
 The house churches use Luther’s Catechism for weekly worship services.
-The Bible Correspondence and Teaching School have more than 50,000 students enrolled, we are working toward establishing a Bible Institute and Seminary.
+The Bible correspondence and teaching school has more than 50,000 students enrolled.
+Efforts to establish a Bible institute and seminary begin.
 The national church has eight non-formal schools to allow underprivileged children to receive an education.
 A 30-minute television program, “God So Loved the World” intended for Christians throughout the Muslim world, is being broadcast weekly.
-It includes an illustrated Bible story, a lesson from Luther’s Catechism and a puppet show.
+It includes an illustrated Bible story, a lesson from Luther’s Catechism, and a puppet show.
 The program’s associated website provides Christian materials in Urdu, the main language of Pakistan, as well as English.
 WELS Christian Aid and Relief continues to provide humanitarian aid through free medical clinics, earthquake and flood relief, as well as food distribution at Christmas and Easter.